-Each leg of the hiking trail offers a unique view of this coastline, professionally interpreted with special insights into marine ecology, fynbos medicinal plants and flowers an in-depth understanding of Khoisan history and the many shipwrecks in these waters.
+Each leg of the trail varies in character and offers a unique view of this beautiful coastline, professionally interpreted with special insights into marine ecology, fynbos medicinal plants and flowers an in-depth understanding of Khoisan history and the many shipwrecks in these waters.
 The rich diversity of wildlife only found here, combined with the freshest air on the planet and spectacular natural scenery around every point, including an unforgettable gastronomic foraging experience, makes this a first class adventure for family and friends.

 Location: Quoin Point reserve – Die Dam – Buffejagsbaai

 Rating: Medium: slight 40 meter high gradient, medium fitness, 13km

 The trail cuts through pristine fynbos covered dunes leading to the coast.
 At the coast we take some time to observe a local Cape Fur Seal breeding colony, before hugging the shore towards the historical light house at Quoin Point.

 Next is a 4km long open beach section backed by a spectacular wind carved sandstone cliff, a great place to cool off and swim in summer.
 The shipwrecks of the Fynd & Swona (1947) can be seen at low tide here.

 We end the day at Bufflesjagsbaai.
 We can also see the Overberg’s largest Abalone farm next to the village which brings much needed employment to this quiet part of the world.
 This small fishing village has some colourful characters and it is well worth stopping to have a chat.